karisigurd4/DocumentLab/README.md

   // Here we ask DocumentLab to specifically find a date value for the specified possible labels string dueDate = dl.Query().FindValueForLabel(TextType.Date, "Due date", "Payment date");

-  // Here we ask DocumentLab to specifically find a date value for the specified label string customerNumber = dl.Query().FindValueForLabel("Customer number");
+  // Here we ask DocumentLab to specifically find a date value for the specified label in a specific direction string customerNumber = dl.Query().GetValueForLabel(Direction.Right,"Customer number");

   // We can build patterns using predicates, directions and capture operations that return the value matched in the document
   // Patterns allow us to recognize and capture data without labels